James H. Diewold, 85, passed peacefully on April 22, 2020, at the Hearth of Southbury.

 The family wishes to extend their heart-felt gratitude to the nurses and staff at the Hearth who cared for Jim these past two years.

-A graveside service will be held at a later date to lay Jim to rest alongside Russell at Great Oak Cemetery, Roxbury.
+A funeral mass will take place August 28th, 2020 at 11:00am at St. Patricks Church Roxbury, CT.
+Graveside services will follow to lay Jim to rest alongside Russell at Great Oak Cemetery, Roxbury.